robertlent/ios-MyNotes/README.md

 ![ScreenShot](Screenshots/AppInterfaceShare.png)

 ### Works on
-The app is written in Swift 3, so it should run on any device running iOS 8 or later.
+The app is written in Swift 3, and should run on most devices running iOS 8 or later, with some potential exceptions, as some features may not be available in versions before iOS 10.

 ### Artwork
 App icon is from http://www.iconarchive.com